 Games are educational to me, I like plumbing the depths of how they work.
 I like programming, so I'll get into modding something if its interesting.
 Its just a way to creatively exercise your mind.
 Even playing a good game is 3D puzzle solving to some degree.

-Vermillion-Rx Admin 3 months ago
+Vermillion-Rx Admin 1y ago

 Not really much to learn here.
 You had a 5-day binge.
 Would wait till you have more experience before contributing in RP forum